Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Experimental Setup

-\textbf{Efficiency Metrics.} We report the average \textit{Monetary} and \textit{Time} Cost in development to measure the efficiency of different \agent{}s.
-In addition, inspired by prior work~\cite{MetaGPT}, we design a simple relative metric, which is referred to as \textit{Productivity}, to quantify the ability of an agent to convert its cost into functional completeness, defined as:
+\textbf{Efficiency Metrics.} We report the average \textit{Monetary} and \textit{Time} Cost spent in development to measure the efficiency of different \agent{}s.
+In addition, inspired by prior work~\cite{MetaGPT}, we design a simple relative metric, \textit{Productivity}, to quantify the ability of an agent to convert its cost into functional completeness, defined as:

 The subtraction of 1 shifts the minimum value of Function Completeness from 1 to 0, ensuring that an agent fails to develop any runnable application yields a Productivity of 0.
 Higher Productivity indicates that a unit of cost produces a greater improvement in Function Completeness.
 We report both the \textit{Monetary Productivity} and \textit{Time Productivity} in our experimental results.